 Determining life expectancy for stage 1 mesothelioma patients is challenging as the disease is often not diagnosed until advanced stages.
 However, life expectancy averages around 21 months, with much longer survivorship possible with some treatment options.

 The five-year relative survival rate for localized (stage 1) pleural mesothelioma, according to the American Cancer Society, is 20 percent.
 For peritoneal mesothelioma, isolated to the abdominal cavity, the survival rate is much higher.

 Stage 1 mesothelioma hasn’t spread beyond the lining of the lungs, abdomen, or heart.
-Doctors can remove it with surgery and extend your life expectancy.
+Doctors may remove the tumor tissue with surgery and extend your life expectancy.

-- The tumor is limited to the lining of the one lung.
+- The tumor is limited to the lining of the one lung or abdomen.